Lexus LC: Chassis

 The LC is the first vehicle to use Lexus' front-engine, rear-wheel drive platform, dubbed "Global Architecture – Luxury" (GA-L).
 It consists of various materials, including high-strength steel, aluminium, and carbon fibre.
 The GA-L platform would underpin future rear-wheel drive models, including the LS 500, which was introduced in January 2017.
 The platform is designed to provide lower overall mass, improved front/rear weight distribution, and a low center of gravity.
 Run-flat tires are also used to avoid the need for a spare, and the vehicle battery has been relocated to the trunk to improve weight distribution.

 The suspension is a double-joint multi-link suspension with a forged aluminium upper arm is secured at two points, which ensures all movements are mirrored from the lower arm.
 The double-joint design reduces the necessary height of the suspension system, as placement is lower than a traditional single-joint setup.

 Powertrain

 LC 500

-The LC 500 is powered by a 2UR-GSE 5.0-litre V8 engine which is an updated version of the engine found in the RC F and GS F. It uses D-4S direct and port fuel injection, Atkinson cycle operation and VVT-i.
+The LC 500 is powered by a 2UR-GSE 5.0-litre V8 engine which is an updated version of the engine found in the RC F, GS F and other F cars alike.
+It uses D-4S direct and port fuel injection, Atkinson cycle operation and VVT-i.
 The engine produces 351 kW at 7,100 rpm and 540 Nm of torque at 4,800 rpm and is mated to a 10-speed Direct Shift automatic transmission.

-Lexus claimed that the LC 500 can hit 0-60 mph in 3 seconds.
+Lexus claimed that the LC 500 can hit 0-60 mph in 4.4 seconds.